-The sooner you know you have CKD, the better.
+The sooner you know that you are at risk for or have CKD the better.
 Your doctor can then recommend actions that have been shown to help slow progression, and preserve kidney function.

 This Guide is designed to provide disease information, helpful suggestions, and links to other resources.